benyebai/Delta-ATS-FrontEnd/README.md

 3. Clone the Delta Delta-ATS-FrontEnd repository from github\
 4. After pulling the most recent changes, run:
 ### `npm install`
-in the project directory to install any new modules and dependencies
+in the project directory to install any new modules and dependencies.

 ## Usage